French Army moves SAP human resources into the mobile future

 “Plus, with Neptune, it was clear that training would be easy.
 Asking developers to essentially move to a new job – learning web development – was huge for us.
 But with Neptune, there was only a small, easy-to-navigate learning curve.
 The platform was simple to use, it felt familiar to our ABAP-development team, and took a mere two days for training, which made developers happy.”

-Once training was complete, the organization prioritized which of the 150 applications would be “Neptunized” first, targeting a core set of 25 applications focusing on HR and personnel data management as well as time, leave, and travel management.
+Once training was complete, the organization prioritized which of the 150 applications would be “Neptunized” first, targeting a core set of 25 applications focusing on SAP Human Resources and personnel data management as well as time, leave, and travel management.
 Consulting with the key super users as well as a UX specialist helped the team ensure that they’re putting users first with the new portal.